Captain Phillips (film): Plot

 While three DEVGRU marksmen get into positions, Castellano and DEVGRU continue to try to find a peaceful solution, eventually taking the lifeboat under tow.
 Muse agrees to board Bainbridge, where he is told that his clan elders are arriving to negotiate Phillips's ransom.
-In the lifeboat, Phillips prepares a goodbye letter to his wife in case he is killed, while Najee decides to take full control.
-Najee spots Phillips writing the letter and snatches it.
-Phillips attacks Najee until Bilal subdues him by striking him in the back with his gun.
+Najee, in control of the lifeboat now, spots Phillips writing a goodbye letter to his wife and snatches it.
+Phillips attacks Najee but Bilal subdues him with his gun butt.

-The pirates tie up and blindfold Phillips, and Najee beats him further.
-As Najee prepares to shoot Phillips, Bainbridges crew stops the tow, causing Elmi, Bilal, and Najee to lose balance.
-This gives the marksmen three clear shots, with which they simultaneously kill all three pirates.
+Najee beats Phillips, now bound and blindfolded, and prepares to shoot him.
+Bainbridges crew stops the tow, causing Elmi, Bilal, and Najee to lose balance, giving the American marksmen clear shots, and they simultaneously kill all three pirates.
 Muse is arrested and taken into custody for piracy.
-Phillips is rescued from the lifeboat and his injuries are treated.
-Although in shock and tears, he thanks the rescue team for saving his life.
+Phillips is rescued and his injuries are treated.
+In shock and tears, he thanks the rescue team for saving his life.

 Cast

 Tom Hanks (left) portrayed Richard Phillips (right).